menus12/DAwR-2024-covid/README.md

 ## Abstract
 <!-- Contains the purpose of the research carried out, the research questions that are dealt with, the research method and the most important findings -->

+This study aimed to analyze the 'Covid-19 National SARS-CoV-2 Wastewater Surveillance' data in the Netherlands from September 2020 to December 2023 to enhance public health strategies against COVID-19.
+The research revolved around two hypotheses: firstly, whether a higher population density correlates with an increased amount of SARS-CoV-2 RNA particles, and secondly, if there is a seasonal pattern in the RNA particles detected in wastewater.

+Using linear regression models to test these hypotheses, the study found a positive correlation between population density and the concentration of virus particles, suggesting that denser populations may experience more significant viral spread.
+However, no distinct seasonal trends were observed in the viral RNA data.
+These findings underscore the importance of targeted public health interventions in densely populated regions and suggest further research into factors affecting the seasonality of virus spread.

 ## Table of contents

 ## Introduction